-Description: The Eastside Tax Increment Fund is used to account for certain property tax increments, and interest earned on such funds, which are to be used for specific projects involving redevelopment of the Eastside Redevelopment and Resolution No. 090966 on July 15, 2010 for the expansion areas.
+Description: The Eastside Tax Increment Fund is used to account for certain property tax increments, and interest earned on and Resolution No. 090966 on July 15, 2010 for the expansion areas.
 Ordinance No. 181001, adopted September 5,

 Funding Source: Funding for this fund is received from property tax increment dollars from the Eastside district and investment